Suggestive Selling: How to Train Your Employees in Add-On Sales

 This is where you become an artist and craft the image of what could be.

-You begin by asking, “Have you ever gotten out of the bath and realized you want to open the blinds, but to do so, you’d have to step back in the tub and get your feet wet?
-So you leave the blinds closed instead?”
+You begin by asking, “Have you ever gotten out of the bath and realized you want to open the blinds?
+You’d have to step back in the tub and get your feet wet to do so.
+So you leave the blinds closed instead.”

 You wait for the customer to agree and then continue.

 “We can motorize the blinds.
-With the click of a remote, you can open the blinds, see the view, and keep your feet dry.
+With the click of a remote, you can open the blinds, let the sun in, and keep your feet dry.
 Wouldn’t that start your day better?”

 You’ve created a clear, compelling picture of what’s possible.
 No uncomfortable closing techniques — just suggestive selling that provides value to your customer.

 Pro tip: Don’t prejudge a customer’s budget.
-Master storytelling in retail, then let the buyer decide if the value aligns with their wants.
+Master retail storytelling, let the buyer decide if the value aligns with their wants.

 4 key add-on sales techniques